 Cybernet designs and manufactures a wide range of medical grade computers built for a variety of medical applications.
-Fanless designs, hot swap battery options and touch screen models are available.
+Fanless designs, hot swap battery options, and touch screen models are available.
+All of our medical grade PCs are UL/IEC 60601-1 Certified for near-patient use and carry an IP65 rating, meaning they are sealed and waterproof for easy cleaning and disinfecting.
+Cybernet also features a unique manufacturing process where antimicrobial agents are baked directly into the housing so protection from germs and microbes never degrades over time.

 Ergonomic compatibility is achieved through legacy ports, VESA mounting holes, advanced customization of hardware and software components, and embedded peripherals.